Can I Take My Medication With Me On Holiday?

 Well, all of the rules for taking your medication with you in your hand and hold luggage remain the same, but you will also need to consider the laws in the country you are flying to, even if you’re just passing through a country on the way to your destination.

-You can find out which medicines you can take to other countries online, or by contacting the embassy for the country you’re visiting for more information.
+You can find out which medicines you can take to other countries online, or by contacting the embassy of the country you’re visiting for more information.

 Make sure you do this well in advance, so you can make alternative arrangements if you need to.